Nuclear arms race: Allied-German rivalry

+US-Soviet rivalry

+In the first half of 1945, as the Western theater was coming to a close, the US and Soviets competed over the intellectual and material resources of the German nuclear program, via the Alsos Mission and Russian Alsos.
+In March, Manhattan Project leader Leslie Groves ordered the Auergesellschaft plant in Oranienburg bombed, to deny the Soviets the refined natural uranium there.
+Nonetheless 100 tons were ultimately recovered and used for their early reactors.
+In April, the Western Allies captured the Haigerloch nuclear pile, showing the comparative limited nature of the German program.
+The majority of leading German scientists, including Werner Heisenberg and Paul Harteck, were captured by the Western Allies between May and June in Operation Epsilon.
+Alsos interrogated Fritz Houtermans, a German who had worked on nuclear research for Germany and the USSR, about the extent of the Soviet project.
+The Soviets captured Nikolaus Riehl, Gernot Zippe, and Max Steenbeck, of which the latter two were later crucial in developing the uranium hexafluoride gas centrifuge.
+During the occupation of Japan, Alsos also interrogated nuclear physicists, but found their work was limited to unsuccessful enrichment experiments.

 The Soviet Union was not informed officially of the Manhattan Project until Stalin was briefed at the Potsdam Conference on July 24, 1945, by U.S. President Harry S. Truman, eight days after the first successful test of a nuclear weapon.
 Despite their wartime military alliance, the United States and Britain had not trusted the Soviets enough to keep knowledge of the Manhattan Project safe from German spies; there were also concerns that, as an ally, the Soviet Union would request and expect to receive technical details of the new weapon.

 When President Truman informed Stalin of the weapons, he was surprised at how calmly Stalin reacted to the news and thought that Stalin had not understood what he had been told.
 Other members of the United States and British delegations who closely observed the exchange formed the same conclusion.